-In recent years carers and their contribution have been increasingly recognised by Australian Governments as seen with the Australian Carer Recognition Act 2010 and the ACT Carers Recognition Bill 2021 (currently in committee).
+In recent years carers and their contribution have been increasingly recognised by Australian Governments as seen with the Australian Carer Recognition Act 2010 and the ACT Carers Recognition Act (2021).

 These documents define a carer as a person who provides unpaid personal care, support and assistance to another person who needs it due to disability, ageing, ongoing physical or mental illness, or substance misuse etc. Carers may be partners or significant others as well as parents, siblings, children, other family members and kinship networks.

-The Carers Recognition Bill 2021 sets out the following Care Relationship Principles regarding the treatment of carers in the ACT.
+The Carers Recognition Act (2021) sets out the following Care Relationship Principles regarding the treatment of carers in the ACT.